How to get more sales online

 - Reach a worldwide market

-- Use as an aid to recruitment
+- Be used as an aid to recruitment

 Discuss these and other ideas with your website developer.